Homeowners 101: How to Keep Your Home Warm this Winter

 1. Use Thermodynamics to Your Advantage

 Did you know we need far more energy to raise the inside temperature by a degree than to maintain it there?
 We call this latent heat.
-Unless we are the fortunate few off the grid, this means that we may need more money to recover the situation, than avoid it.
+Unless we are the fortunate few off the grid, this means that we may need more money to recover the situation.

 It may make more sense to arrange a pre-winter HVAC inspection than having a more expensive emergency call out.
 We cannot tell you which is best.
 However, if you last checked it over a year ago you could be facing a few chilly nights.

 2. Checking the Roof and Clearing the Gutters Next

-Our roof is our primary defense from rain, wind, sleet, and snow.
+Our roof is our primary defense from rain and wind.
 Do a visual inspection for loose bargeboards, displaced tiles, and damaged shingles.
 Flowing water is a mighty powerful thing.
 It can find its way through weak defenses.

 Gutters clogged with loose leaves, sticks, and old black mold from roof sheets can cause water to back up and find a way past shingles and tiles.
 Damp patches on a ceiling are one thing.
 Avoid the other by clearing the gutter line.

 3. Keeping the Wind Out

 A cold winter wind can radically lower our body temperature.
 If we have leaky siding or weather-stripping, cold air comes in.
 The same applies if our windows and doors to not seal properly when they close.
 Seal any gaps you suspect with caulking and fresh weather stripping.